CedricPerret/JuliassicPark/README.md

 #### `genotype_to_phenotype_mapping`

 This function maps genotypes (e.g. multilocus diploid matrices) to phenotypes.
 It is used automatically in simulations involving sexual reproduction (`:n_loci > 0`).
+It needs to be defined to the level of an individual genotype (and not population), that is take as input a matrix and not a vector of matrix.

 ## 📁 Project Structure